squareblob/MountAugusta/Constitution.md

 >
 > c.
 Campaign Thread - A thread must be posted on the subreddit with "[Campaign]" in the title.
 The position's title must also be included in the thread title.
 Once this thread is posted, Candidates have 24 hours to submit their own candidacy and may campaign their policy in that thread.
 If the campaign thread is replacing a position that did not serve out its full natural term length, the time to submit candidacy is 48 hours.
 Should no candidates show up within those 24 / 48 hours, an additional 48 hours are given for campaigning.
 Candidacy is locked once the campaign thread is complete.
 All Candidates must be registered voters OR have been a registered voter at one point.
 All Candidates must be registered voters OR have been a registered voter at one point.
 All Candidates must be eligible to vote, as defined in Article I, Section A part iii.
 An exception to eligibility will be made if a candidate is eligible except for having recently received a criminal sentence that they could not possibly finish serving until after the END of this campaign thread.
 Candidates must have begun serving their sentence and must have begun within 24 hours after sentencing in order to take advantage of this exception.
 >
 > d.
 Debate Thread - At the conclusion of the campaigning period, another thread shall be posted with "[Debate]" in the title.
-For 48 hours, candidates and citizens will have the opportunity to discuss issues and solutions.
+For 48 hours, candidates and residents will have the opportunity to discuss issues and solutions.
 >
 > e.
 Election Thread - At the conclusion of the debate period, another thread shall be posted with "[Election]" in the title.
 The thread body must include: an explanation of the position with its associated powers and responsibilities and a list of candidates with Reddit usernames and in-game names.
 All persons who applied for eligibility to vote no less than 7 days prior to the posting of the [Election] thread now have 48 hours to choose their candidate by posting a reply to the election thread, including a rank-ordered list of any number of candidates, with their most preferred first, and their least preferred last..
 Voters may change or withdraw their vote at any time before the election ends, provided it is announced clearly in the same fashion as the original vote.
 In the voting election thread, only votes shall be commented on the post.
 >